heispv/biotope/docs/learn/tutorials/annotate-omics.md

 # Add files to staging
 biotope add data/*.csv

-# Annotate all staged files interactively
+# Annotate all staged files interactively with project metadata pre-fill
 biotope annotate interactive --staged
 ```

-This will run the interactive annotation process for each staged file, pre-filling metadata with file information.
+This will run the interactive annotation process for each staged file, pre-filling metadata with both file information and project metadata.

 ### Completing Incomplete Annotations